Leodebat95/explorer-projeto-11-1-backend/README.md

-# Exercise - Front-end Deploy
+# Exercise - Back-end Deploy

 Exercise #1 from Week #11, named "Bora de Deploy".
 Part of the program "Explorer", from the online platform [Rocketseat](https://rocketseat.com.br/).